kdennn/Tetris/README.md

 ### Tetris
-This was my final Project during my c++ Class in the SS24.
-The task given was to code Tetris according to the rules of the offical Tetris rulebook within the Terminal.
+This project was my final assignment for the C++ class in Summer Semester 2024.
+The goal was to implement Tetris in the terminal, following the rules of the official Tetris Guideline.
+This was my first major C++ project and a valuable learning experience in both game development and software engineering.

 ##### Project Structure